 This award is established in respect of employees employed in accordance with the provisions of the State Service Act 2000, engaged in the provision of and in the undertaking of nursing duties and for whom a classification definition is contained in this award.

 4. DATE OF OPERATION

-The variation (T14811 of 2020) to Part III, clause 11, shall come into effect from first full pay period to commence on or after 1 August 2020.
+This Award shall come into operation from the first full pay period on or after 01 August 2022.